 For dental implants to be placed, the patient must have enough bone in their jaw to support the implant post.
 If this is not the case, a procedure known as bone grafting may be necessary.
 This procedure replaces the missing bone with healthy bone tissue from another part of the body or elsewhere.
 This ensures the implant will have a strong foundation and helps prevent the bone loss that usually occurs after tooth loss.
 The dental implant is placed simultaneously or after the grafting procedure is completed.

 This involves placing a dental implant to replace a single missing tooth or several missing teeth.
 Dental implants are surgically placed below the gums.
-Over the next three to six months, the implants will fuse to the jawbone in osseointegration.
+Over the next four to six months, the implants will fuse to the jawbone in osseointegration.
 After the dental implants have healed, patients return to our dental office so we can attach replacement teeth to these titanium rods.

 This standard procedure involves removing one or more impacted canines from the gum line.
 An impacted tooth fails to erupt properly and remains trapped in the gum tissue or jawbone.